Working in France: Everything You Need to Know to Find a Job

 You will need proof of ID/passport and proof of professional insurance.

-If you’re working in the trades business, you’ll need to register yourself with the Répertoire des Métiers (RM) and fill out this additional form.
+If you’re working in the trades business, you’ll need to register yourself with the Répertoire des Métiers (RM) and fill out an additional form.
 If your business is going to be selling goods, you’ll need to register with the Registre Spécial des Agents Commerciaux (RSAC).

 If you’re registering as a hairdresser, vet, wine dealer, builder or accountant, you’ll need to register with the appropriate overarching organization.